Online Fraud: How To Avoid Internet Scams

 Here is a top 10 of internet and email scams, which amazingly, continue to snare new victims every day somewhere in the world, despite the fact that many of us are probably aware of their existence.

-Some of these scams and frauds are covered in more detail within other sections of the guide.
+Some of these scams and frauds are covered in more detail in other sections of the guide.

 The Nigerian Scam